careyjames/dns-tool/README.md

 Type 'exit' or press Enter on a blank line to quit.
 ```

-Domain:
-Type any domain (e.g., example.com), press Enter, and DNS Tool will run a comprehensive set of checks (NS, MX, SPF, DMARC, etc.) and show color-coded results.
+- Type any domain (e.g., `example.com`) and press Enter to run checks.
+- DNS Tool displays color-coded results for NS, MX, SPF, DMARC, and more.

-Arrow keys work for recalling previously typed domains (thanks to prompt_toolkit).
-On macOS Terminal or Linux, you should see a bold “Domain:” prompt with ANSI colors.
+- Arrow keys recall previously typed domains thanks to `prompt_toolkit`.
+- On macOS Terminal or Linux, you should see a bold "Domain:" prompt.
 Batch Mode (Command-line arguments)
 You can pass one or more domain names on the command line: